 Use eye drops.
 Over-the-counter drops can help mild cases of dry eye.
 If your symptoms are more severe, you may need your doctor to prescribe stronger drops.
 Your doctor may suggest lifitegrast (Xiidra), which treats the symptoms of dry eye like inflammation.
 Or they may want you to take cyclosporine (Restasis), which helps your body make more tears.

 Wear special contact lenses.
 Talk to your eye doctor if your dry eyes make it hard for you to wear contacts.
 They may be able to prescribe a type made with different materials (like silicone) that might be more comfortable.
 But don’t wear them in the pool or the ocean.

 Wear goggles at the pool.
 They can protect your eyes from the chlorine.
 Ask your eye doctor about prescription goggles if you wear glasses or contact lenses.

 Drink plenty of water.
 Your tears need it to do their job.
 Try to drink at least 12 cups (96 ounces) of water each day.

 Take a nutritional supplement.
 Omega-3 fatty acids are an important part of tear production.
 Fish oil is a good source of omega-3s.
 Ask your eye doctor if a supplement would help before you start taking one.

 Use a warm compress.
 Wet a clean washcloth with warm water and put on your eyes for a few minutes.
-This can help soothe dry and irritated eyes.
+This can help release the oil from the oil glands and soothe dry and irritated eyes.